Ancient-Wisdom.Co.Uk

 (More about the Malta)

-Having identified the most significant concentrations of western European megaliths, there are several features in general that can be seen to be common amongst them.
-Primarily, a route can be traced along the western Atlantic coast from Portugal northwards past France, Ireland and England to Scotland's northern most point.
+Having identified the most significant concentrations of western European megaliths, and their contemporary development, there are several features in general that can be seen to be common amongst them.
+Primarily, a route can be traced along the western Atlantic coast from Portugal northwards past France, Ireland and England to Scotland's most northerly point.
 In addition, 'Grooved ware' pottery has been found at the Orkneys (4), Avebury/Silbury (4), and the Boyne Valley, at Knowth (7) and is 'almost always found in the contexts of large henges or circles' (4).

 One of the most recognisable things about these complexes is the way in which they were so sensitively built into the landscape.
-They were built in such a way as to enter the 'living' landscape, converting it into both a ceremonial and spiritual arena; a fact which can be best seen on the Orkneys where the stones stand in barren pastures which merge with the sea and sky like a Turner landscape.
+They were built in such a way as to enter the 'living' landscape, converting it into both a ceremonial and spiritual arena..

 The apparently random placement of these complexes is put into question when one begins to look at the landscape features surrounding the monuments, and the placement of the complexes within their settings.
 On the Orkneys, for example, the ever present Hills of Hoy were used as a marker in a 'living sundial', behind which the setting-sun marked the time of year like clockwork.

-The mound of Silbury hill, which has been dug and dug and dug again, has revealed no incarnation and therefore, as yet, no logical explanation has been offered for its presence.
-In the centre of the structure recent archaeology (2008), has determined the presence of an earlier mound, suggesting that the mound itself may be the only purpose of the structure.
-It is here we can see the idea of a symbolic representation of the 'Primal Hill of creation', being built into a ceremonial landscape, which although being the largest of its kind in Europe, appears almost hidden into the 'sacred' landscape which includes Avebury, the Sanctuary, and several other local monuments (with no inter-visibility between these except perhaps from Wodin Hill).
+The mound of Silbury hill, which has been dug and dug and dug again, has revealed no incarnation and therefore, as yet, has resisted a logical explanation for its presence.
+In the centre of the structure, recent archaeology (2008), has determined the presence of an earlier mound, suggesting that the mound itself may be the only purpose of the structure.
+It is here we can begin to see the idea of a symbolic representation of the 'Primal Hill of creation', being built into a ceremonial landscape, which although being the largest of its kind in Europe, appears almost hidden into the folding landscape which includes Avebury, the Sanctuary, and several other local monuments (with no inter-visibility between them except perhaps from Wodin Hill).

 silbury hill - hidden in the landscape.